Breed Rescue Organizations: Adopt Your Next Purebred

 such as routine vaccinations or spay/neuter costs that are incurred by

-• Know special needs in advance.
+responsible dog ownership under any circumstances. - Know special needs in advance.
 Since most

 breed rescue organizations use a foster system to keep their dogs while they